 - Car Accident Injuries: This is one of the most common causes of disabling injuries in the United States.
 You may be temporarily disabled from work due to a knee injury or permanently disabled after a spinal fracture.

 - Paralysis: Damage to your spinal cord, which sends brain signals to the rest of your body, causes paralysis.
 This means you’ve lost control and/or strength in a certain area of your body below the injury.
 Car accidents are a common cause of paralysis.
 Paralysis is almost always a permanent disability that qualifies you for both workers’ compensation and SSDI benefits.

 - Back and Neck Injuries: These are the most common disabling conditions in the world.
 Neck and back injuries often worsen with age, especially in the tech industry.
 However, they seldom prevent you from engaging in all forms of employment.
 You may be able to claim workers’ compensation benefits for a neck injury, but it’s difficult to claim SSDI.

-Any injury suffered on-the-job or a work-related illness may qualify you for workers’ compensation benefits.
-You don’t need to be permanently disabled or have a long-term disability in order to claim workers’ comp.
+Any injury suffered on-the-job, or a work-related illness may qualify you for workers’ compensation benefits.
+You don’t need to be permanently disabled or have a long-term disability to claim workers’ comp.
 However, serious injuries may entitle you to SSDI benefits as well.
 You’ve paid for SSDI benefits over your work-life, so take advantage of the financial stability they can offer your family.

 Take Advantage of your Free SSDI Consultation